The University of Maryland Multiple Sclerosis Neuroimaging and Biomarker Research Group

 Goals and Focus of our MS Research

-The University of Maryland Multiple Sclerosis Neuroimaging and Biomarker Research Group works toward advancing treatment through MS research that leads to more effective imaging and better quantifying:
+The University of Maryland Multiple Sclerosis Neuroimaging and Biomarker Research Group works toward advancing treatment through MS research that leads to more effective imaging and better quantification of:

 - Damage to the gray matter structures of the brain (cortex, deep gray nuclei) and spinal cord